nanopb/nanopb/docs/concepts.md

 3. Perform any synchronization and error checking that may be needed depending on application.

-For example UDP packets already fullfill all the requirements, and TCP streams typically only need a way to identify the message length and type.
+For example UDP packets already fulfill all the requirements, and TCP streams typically only need a way to identify the message length and type.
 Lower level interfaces such as serial ports may need a more robust frame format, such as HDLC (high-level data link control).